mehedi-hasan-shuvon/push2/readme1.txt

 // to push something on git
 git branch -M main (only for the first time) git push -u origin  main

+...............<branching>..........
+//to create new branch
+git  checkout -b branchname

+//to switch between branches
+git checkout branchname

+//to see all the branch  list
+git branch